ibm-cloud-docs/openshift/openshift_ingress_qs_roks4.md

 {:tsSymptoms: .tsSymptoms}

-# Quick start for Ingress in OpenShift version 4.3 and later
+# Quick start for Ingress in OpenShift 4.3 and later
 {: #ingress-qs-roks4}

 Quickly expose your app to the Internet by creating an Ingress resource.